 - Not be enrolled in elementary or secondary education;

 - Not owe an overpayment on Title IV grants or loans;

 - Not be in default on Title IV loans;

 - Be a U.S. citizen, or national, permanent resident, or other eligible non-citizen;

 - Students are not required to have a Free Application for Federal Student Aid on file at the College.

 - Students are not required to complete a separate application for CARES Act Grant funding.
 The College will make this determination by verifying each enrolled student.

 - Payment will be made to eligible students by check, which will be mailed to the address as listed in the student record.
 Students may verify their address on record via the MyCleveland, Self-Service, or AVISO account.
 Students may email email@example.com if address changes are required.

-- Checks will be mailed to eligible students no later than the week of June 15, 2020.
+- Checks will be mailed to eligible students during the week of July 6, 2020.